Vanguard S.O.S.

 We need Vanguard to significantly increase its investments in climate-friendly funds by making those funds more accessible to its customers.

 Vanguard has a few ESG funds (investment funds using environmental, social, and governance criteria to screen out certain companies).
 But less than 0.5% of Vanguard’s assets under management were invested in ESG funds!
 That means Vanguard is still investing trillions of dollars of its customers’ money in standard funds.
-Making customers go out of their way to find and choose these few ESG funds has led to only marginal amounts of money being invested in more socially responsible funds, and a continuation of the status quo.
+Having higher fees foe these few ESG funds has led to only marginal amounts of money being invested in more socially responsible funds, and a continuation of the status quo.

 We believe in the power of customers taking strategic action to push for funds that reflect their values.
-That’s why we’re organizing Vanguard customers to leverage their power and pressure Vanguard to deal with its climate problem.
-If you’re a Vanguard customer and want to get involved, please fill out this form and we will be in touch!
+That’s why the Vanguard S.O.S. campaign is organizing Vanguard customers to leverage their power and pressure Vanguard to deal with its climate problem.
+If you’re a Vanguard customer and want to get involved, contact Vanguard and let them know you want them to do better!

 References: